Flags of the Confederate States of America: Battle flag

 According to Museum of the Confederacy Director John Coski, Miles' design was inspired by one of the many "secessionist flags" flown at the South Carolina secession convention in Charleston of December 1860.
-That flag was a blue St George's Cross (an upright or Latin cross) on a red field, with 15 white stars on the cross, representing the slave-holding states, and, on the red field, palmetto and crescent symbols.
-Miles received various feedback on this design, including a critique from Charles Moise, a self-described "Southerner of Jewish persuasion."
+That flag was a blue Cross (an upright or Latin cross) on a red field, with 15 white stars on the cross, representing the slave-holding states, and, on the red field, palmetto and crescent symbols.
+Miles received various feedback on this design, including a critique from Charles Moise, a "Southerner of Jewish persuasion."
 Moise liked the design but asked that "... the symbol of a particular religion not be made the symbol of the nation."
-Taking this into account, Miles changed his flag, removing the palmetto and crescent, and substituting a heraldic saltire ("X") for the upright cross.
+Taking this into account, Miles changed his flag, removing the palmetto and crescent, and substituting a heraldic saltire ('X') for the upright cross.
 The number of stars was changed several times as well.
 He described these changes and his reasons for making them in early 1861.
 The diagonal cross was preferable, he wrote, because "it avoided the religious objection about the cross (from the Jews and many Protestant sects), because it did not stand out so conspicuously as if the cross had been placed upright thus."
-He also argued that the diagonal cross was "more Heraldric [sic] than Ecclesiastical, it being the 'saltire' of Heraldry, and significant of strength and progress."
+He also argued that the diagonal cross was "more Heraldric[sic] than Ecclesiastical, it being the 'saltire' of Heraldry, and significant of strength and progress."

 According to Coski, the Saint Andrew's Cross (also used on the flag of Scotland as a white saltire on a blue field) had no special place in Southern iconography at the time.
 If Miles had not been eager to conciliate the Southern Jews, his flag would have used the traditional upright "Saint George's Cross" (as used on the flag of England, a red cross on a white field).
-James B. Walton submitted a battle flag design essentially identical to Miles' except with an upright Saint George's cross, but Beauregard chose the diagonal cross design.
+James B. Walton submitted a battle flag design essentially identical to Miles' except with an upright Saint George's Cross, but Beauregard chose the diagonal cross design.